The Challenge of Creating Your First Stand-Up Set

 Developing and delivering a powerful stand-up comedy act that kills is a process that involves:

-The best part of all — every comedian has complete control over the process that they chose to use to develop and deliver their stand-up comedy act.
+The best part of all — every comedian has complete control over the process they choose to use to develop and deliver their stand-up comedy act.

 The more effective and efficient that process is, the faster a comedian will progress in the world of stand-up comedy.
 The weaker that process is, well…